aanderse/LdapRecord.com/source/docs/laravel/auth/testing.md

 This first line creates a new Directory Emulator for our LDAP connection named `default` inside of our `config/ldap.php` file.
-It returns a fake LDAP connection that we can use to indicate that the user we insert will successfully pass LDAP authentication:
+It returns a fake LDAP connection that we can use to indicate that the user we create in this fake directory will successfully pass LDAP authentication.

+---

 ```php
 $user = User::create([